 Location of Ashtamudi Lake: Ashtamudi Lake, Kollam, Kerala

 Best time to visit Ashtamudi Lake: September – March

 ALSO SEE – Kerala Backwater Cruise – Top 10 Fun Facts

 3. Vembanad Lake

 Vembanad Lake is the longest lake in India that attracts many travelers as it’s also the largest lake in Kerala.
+The scenic beauty of this freshwater lake in Kerala leaves every spectator in awe of it.
 Being a prominent backwater tourist attraction, it also holds specific fishing and boating activities that tourists can indulge in.
 Vembanad Lake is known as Vembanadu Lake in Alappuzha, Punnamada Lake in Kuttanad and Kochi Lake in Kochi and the famous houseboat trips in Kerala and Nehru Trophy Snake Boat Race happens in this lake.
 Check out this lake if you’re holidaying in Kerala and make sure you take part in all the backwater activities there for fun times with your friends and family.